gcp-vais-team2/vais-team2-demo-project-1/README.md

-# vais-team2-demo-project-1
+# Demo Project 1

-This is a sample Python project with Docker and CI/CD.
+This is demo project number 1, built with CI/CD, Docker, and Python integration.